tracyscott/OSCPlay/README.md

 # OSCPlay
 OSC Proxy Record Play utility.
 Tired of installing Ableton Live trials on installation computers?
 Record OSC automation with a proxy server and play it back.

+# Note
+Version 1.1 is an intermediate release that adds support for using recorded sessions for exporting calibration data for magnetometers which can then be used during proxy sessions to rewrite the traffic into a normalized parameter from 0 to 1.
+Audio is currently broken.
+There is now support for configuring a chain of rewrite handlers on the output.
+Currently there is a specialized magnetometer rewriter, a handler for renaming the OSC address using regular expressions, and another that is capable of computing a moving average of a floating point single-argument message.

 # Pre-requisites
 OSCPlay was built using JDK 17.
 You will need to